-- 1.3.
+1.4.
 Additional Relief Required: In addition to the height variances and lot size variance requested by the applicant, additional relief is also required.
-A comprehensive list of necessary relief can be found in section 19. - 1.4.
+A comprehensive list of necessary relief can be found in section 19.
+One (1) additional variance was identified due to the submission of the medical building architectural drawings.

+1.5.
 Existing Conditions: The existing site is 2.046 acres (89,128 sf.).
-Existing improvements consist of a one (1) story single frame dwelling, a driveway leading from Georgetown-Franklin Turnpike (Country Road 519) to the front of the dwelling, an attached canopy, concrete patio and concrete walkway.
+Existing improvements consist of a one (I) story single frame dwelling, a driveway leading from Georgetown-Franklin Turnpike (Country Road 519) to the front of the dwelling, an attached canopy, concrete patio and concrete walkway.
 There are several trees of various sizes found on the site, including a 38-inch DBH tree located near the property frontage and a 36-inch DBH tree found in the rear of the site.
 Steep slopes are found on the site.
-There is a paper street called Brecknell Way, a planned municipal street to bypass the intersection of U.S. Route 206 and Country Route 518, that wraps around the site and would be fully developed as part of the second half of the bifurcated application if approved.
+There is a paper street called Brecknell

+Way, a planned municipal street to bypass the intersection of U.S. Route 206 and Country Route 518, that wraps around the site and would be fully developed as part of the second half of the bifurcated application if approved.
 The lot contains frontage on one (1) street, however, the development of Brecknell way, which will wrap around the property, will leave the property with three (3) front yards.